Thomas Anthony Dooley III: Early life

 Dooley was born January 17, 1927, in St. Louis, Missouri, and raised in a prominent Roman Catholic Irish-American household.
 He attended St. Roch Catholic Elementary School and St. Louis University High School; at both he was a classmate of Michael Harrington.
 He then went to college at the University of Notre Dame, but completed only five semesters of course work.
 In 1944, he enlisted as a hospital corpsman in the United States Navy, serving in a naval hospital in New York City.
 In 1946, he returned to Notre Dame, but left without receiving a degree.
-Later, in 1960, Notre Dame presented him with an honorary degree.
+Later, on June 5, 1960, Notre Dame presented him with an honorary degree.
 He entered the Saint Louis University School of Medicine.
 When he graduated in 1953, after repeating his final year of medical school, he joined the Navy.
 He completed his residency at Marine Corps Base Camp Pendleton, California, and then at Yokosuka, Japan.
 In 1954, he was assigned to the USS Montague, which was traveling to Vietnam.

 Humanitarian, author, and intelligence operative

 In May 1954, the Geneva Agreements divided Vietnam at the 17th parallel north into two political zones.
 People north of the 17th parallel lived under the Viet Minh government, and those south of the 17th parallel lived under the government of Ngo Dinh Diem.
 Hanoi and Haiphong remained free zones until May 1955.
 In August 1954, Dooley transferred to Task Force Ninety, a unit participating in the evacuation of over 600,000 North Vietnamese known as Operation Passage to Freedom.
 Here he served as a French interpreter and medical officer for a Preventive Medicine Unit in Haiphong.
 He eventually oversaw the building and maintenance of refugee camps in Haiphong until May 1955, when the Viet Minh took over the city.
+He returned to Yokosuka, Japan in June 1955.